 We are pacing the way in Cedar Springs and Sand Lake to prepare people to enter into Full Communion with the church.
 We would like to share this schedule of the RCIA program with all parishioners so you can share it with those who are interested in becoming Catholic.
 It is good for us to have this information when we encounter young men and women who are seeking the truth that only faith can bring.
 This year the session will be Sunday from 9:30-10:30AM with dismissal during Mass.
 Here is a schedule of events for the upcoming year:

-March 10, 2019 – First Sunday of Lent: Rite of Election: Candidates, Catechumens, sponsors, and family members will go to the Cathedral for the Rite of Election.
+March 1, 2020 – First Sunday of Lent: Rite of Election: Candidates, Catechumens, sponsors, and family members will go to the Cathedral of St. Andrew in Grand Rapids for the Rite of Election.
 The time will be announced as we get closer.

-March 17, 2019—Second Sunday of Lent: After the homily, there will be a Penitential Rite for the candidates.
+March 8, 2020—Second Sunday of Lent: After the homily, there will be a Penitential Rite for the candidates.
 Then, after Mass the priest will meet with the candidates, catechumens, sponsors, and godparents again to complete their learning about the Sacraments of Christian Initiation.

-March 24, March 31, April 7– Third-Fifth Sundays of Lent: In addition to the Dismissals during Mass, we will celebrate the First, Second, and Third Scrutinies for our catechumens.
-During the weekdays, at the 5pm Mass on Tuesdays, there will be other preparation rituals such as the ephphetha, handing out the “Our Father” and the “Creed” to both candidates and catechumens.
+March 15, March 22, March 29– Third-Fifth Sundays of Lent: In addition to the Dismissals during Mass, we will celebrate the First, Second, and Third Scrutinies for our catechumens.
+During one of the Masses (to be announced) there will be other preparation rituals such as the ephphetha: handing out the “Our Father” and the “Creed” to both candidates and catechumens.

 Period of Mystagogy.
 Now in full communion with the Body of Christ, the neophytes will attend and fully participate in the Sunday Eucharist with us.
 After Mass, there will be in-depth learning about the meaning of the sacraments, ministries, and involvement in the life of the Church.